franciswarui/franciswarui.github.io/_tabs/about.md

 icon: fas fa-user
 ---

-Hello, I am Result-driven economist specializing in data analysis with cutting-edge technology and AI.
+Hello, I am Result-driven economist.
+Data analysist with cutting-edge technology and AI.
 A go-getter to make the society more equitable.
 Passionate about data and AI, machine learning and DL to explore how we can use these available systems to solve real-world issues and make our society a better place.

 My key areas of interest are: